yulonglim/tp/docs/DeveloperGuide.md

 MSS:

-1. User requests to clear TeachBook.
+1. User requests to clear all the data inside TeachBook.
-2. TeachBook shows a fresh new class and student list.
+2. TeachBook clears all the data.

    Use case ends.